900 René-Lévesque Boulevard West

 1101 Maisonneuve Boulevard East

-Montréal’s Gay Village has been slowly reinventing itself over the last few years and Le Blossom is part of that revolution.
+Montréal’s LGBTQ+ Village has been slowly reinventing itself over the last few years and Le Blossom is part of that revolution.
 This restaurant and bar is an Asian food and drink fantasy featuring a sake bar circling a large cherry blossom tree at its centre.
 This edgy restaurant has a cool eighties vibe and a delectable cocktail and menu featuring drinks blended with tea and flowers.
 Try the Akira (gin, Lillet, chrysanthemum tea and rose syrup).